SonnyK33/obsidian/Trade Wars are Class Wars - WIP.md

 5) An unequal distribution of political power in both deficit and surplus countries causes the current imbalances.
 The size of the inflows is also to blame.
 When deficit countries receive sums they can’t handle they’re bound to be directed at poor investments.
 6) The balance of payments must be looked at globally and not just through bilateral flows.
 In the above example, Germany’s trade deficit was not primarily with France but global.
 Bilateral capital flows also don’t have to match bilateral trade flows.
 For instance, since 2015, capital flow from china to the US has shrunk while the trade deficit hasn’t.
 That’s because much of the gap is financed by European savers - this is an important point from a systems point of view.
 Each country is a system interacting with other systems.
 Complications arise at the interface between two of them, and impacts are hard to forecast.
 	1) A good example is the Mexico/US trade relationship.
 Trump wanted Mexico to import more from the US.
 But Mexico is also a deficit country and diverts some global savings away from the US (helping the US deficit).
 If it imported less from non-US countries, it may increase savings, and the other countries may, in turn, import less from the US.
 The only way Mexico could potentially help the US deficit would be for it to increase its overall trade deficit, and even that may not work as the other countries may save more.
 Mexico would also need to finance its bigger deficit with debt, increasing its own instability.
 It shows how complex these systems are.
+7) A stronger exchange rate normally raises household income relative to national income and raises consumption relative to domestic production or lower savings relative to investment (which is the same thing).
+When consumption exceeds domestic investment, that implies higher imports and a lower current account.
+These mechanisms keep the current and capital accounts in balance.
+	1) can this be proven in a 2 country model?

+**Open Questions**
+1) Mechanically how do exports lead to an outflow of savings?
+What’s the GDP accounting for that?